Network Penetration Testing

 The first phase in a physical penetration test is focused upon collecting as much information as possible about the target.
-Passive reconnaissance, otherwise known as information gathering, is one of the most important steps of a penetration test.
+Passive reconnaissance, otherwise known as information gathering, is one of the most important steps of Network Penetration Testing.
 This is done through the use of public tools, such as Google and DNS records.
 As a result, it is usually possible to learn a great deal about the target’s surroundings and environment.

 Open Source Intelligence